mindspore-ai/docs/tutorials/inference/source_en/serving.md

     {"tensor":[[2.0,4.0], [6.0,8.0]]}
     ```

-  > REST APICurrently only int32 and fp32 are supported as inputs.
+  > For REST API, currently only int32 and fp32 are supported as inputs.